measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 this probe.
 By default this attribute is unspecified.

 The `network_type` attribute tells the orchestrator the type of the network the probe is connected to (i.e. Wi-Fi or mobile).
+By default this attribute is unspecified.

 The `geoip_country_path` and `geoip_asn_path` are used by the orchestrator client to guess the country and autonomous system number, if they are not provided by the API user (see below).
+By default these attributes are empty, meaning that MK will not attempt to geolocate the user.

 The `platform` attribute tells the orchestrator the platform in which the probe runs (e.g., `android`, `ios`).
 If not set, this